emanic/calico/master/usage/configuration/ip-in-ip.md

 EOF
 ```

-> **NOTE**
->
+<div class="alert alert-info" role="alert"><b>Note</b>: The <samp>cross-subnet</samp>
-> The `cross-subnet` mode option requires each Calico node to be configured
+mode option requires each Calico node to be configured with the IP address and subnet
-> with the IP address and subnet of the host.
-However, the subnet configuration
+of the host.
+However, the subnet configuration was only introduced in Calico v2.1.
-> was only introduced in Calico v2.1.
-If any nodes in your deployment were originally
-> created with an older version of Calico, or if you if you are unsure whether
+If any nodes in your deployment were originally created with an older version of Calico,
-> your deployment is configured correctly, follow the steps in
+or if you are unsure whether your deployment is configured correctly, follow the steps in
-> [Upgrading from pre-v2.1](#upgrading-from-pre-v21) before enabling "cross-subnet" IPIP.
+<a href="#upgrading-from-pre-v21">Upgrading from pre-v2.1</a> before enabling
+<samp>cross-subnet</samp> IPIP.</div>

 #### Upgrading from pre-v2.1